RJRYT/rjryt.github.io/README.md

 MERN Stack Developer
 Passionate about building modern web applications, optimizing performance, and delivering engaging user experiences.

+## 🤖 Built with Lovable AI

+This project was initially scaffolded and migrated with the help of [Lovable AI](https://lovable.dev), which accelerated development and setup.

 ## 📜 License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE.